 is different from that in a traditional high school program.
 CTE curriculum is designed to connect students' experiences with theoretical material through real-world practical application and projects.
 Projects are developed that require teamwork and critical thinking.
 Final projects are assessed by industry professionals.

-- Submit all Career Technical Education (CTE) courses to the University of California for “a-g” admissions credit and/or industry certification to prepare students for both college and career.
+- Submit all Career Technical Education (CTE) courses to the University of California for “a-g” admissions recognition and/or appropriate professional organization for industry certification to prepare students for college and career.

-- Expand professional development opportunities focused on curriculum, instructional practice, problem-based learning and assessment.
+- Provide effective, course and program specific professional development opportunities focused on improving curriculum, instructional practice, problem-based learning and formative and summative assessment.

-- Assist small learning communities with personalized curriculum, interdisciplinary projects and operational support.
+- Assist small learning communities with developing a continuous cycle of improvement, facilitating interdisciplinary projects and providing operational support.